particle-iot/docs/src/content/hardware/migration-guides/p2-argon-migration-guide.md

 There is no software support for I2S on the P2, and while the RTL872x hardware supports I2S, the pins that it requires are in use by other ports.

+### BLE (Bluetooth LE)

+{{!-- P2 BLE Central Warning --}}

+The P2 only supports BLE 5 peripheral mode at this time.
+BLE central mode is not currently supported.

 ### Internal pull-up or pull-down

 Internal (MCU) pull-up and pull-down can be enabled using the `pinMode()` function and `INPUT_PULLUP` or `INPUT_PULLDOWN`.